top of page

 The Numbers

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
 I use levered free cash flow margin because I believe that margins offer a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
-It is not surprising that Coca-Cola has generated a positive free cash flow every year in the past decade.
-I find it encouraging that Coca-Cola has delivered its highest free cash flow in the past five years.
-Although 2023 didn't reach the same heights as in 2021, it is the second-highest free cash flow in the past decade, which is another positive sign.
-Levered free cash flow margin has also been at its highest in the past five years.
-However, it is slightly concerning that Coca-Cola delivered its lowest levered free cash flow margin in five years in 2023, and I would like to see it increase in the future.
-Free cash flow yield is about average for the past decade, indicating that the shares are neither cheap nor expensive.
-However, we will revisit this point later in the analysis.
+It is not surprising that Coca-Cola has generated positive free cash flow every year over the past decade.
+However, it is noteworthy that the company recorded its lowest free cash flow in this period in 2024.
+The primary reason for this decline was an IRS tax litigation deposit.
+Excluding this, free cash flow would have been $10,8 billion, representing an increase from the previous year.
+The tax litigation also impacted the levered free cash flow margin, which would have been 22,9% if not for this one-time expense.
+Coca-Cola uses a significant portion of its free cash flow to pay dividends, which it has increased for 61 consecutive years.
+As free cash flow continues to grow, investors should expect higher dividends.
+The company also repurchases shares, primarily to offset dilution from employee stock option exercises.
+The free cash flow yield appears low, but excluding the tax litigation, it would have been 4,0% - above the ten-year average.
+This suggests that while Coca-Cola is not trading at a discount, its valuation is more attractive than usual.
+However, we will revisit valuation later in the analysis.

 Debt